vietnamese summer rolls

 Just what you wrap as filling is flexible although the Vietnamese probably would draw a line at sausagemeat.
 Bits of freshness are needed especially if you include pork: cucumber, carrot sticks and I find pickled ginger goes very nicely.

 It is admittedly a bit fiddly to put together all the filling ingredients but once that’s done, the fun is in everyone helping themselves and rolling their own.
 Hmmmm.
 Have I just said what I said?

-vietnamese summer rollsServings: makes 8 large rollsTime: 20 minutes plus 1 1/2 hour cooking pork belly
+vietnamese summer rollsServings: makes 8 large rollsTime: 2 hours 30 minutes

 - 150g pork belly

 - ½ block (50g) of glass noodles (rice vermicelli)

 - 1 carrot, peeled and julienned or sliced into matchsticks

 - ½ cucumber, deseeded and julienned or sliced into matchsticks